 The district offers several AP courses to its students.
-Courses may be offered by district instructors, another school district, or through the Iowa online advanced placement academy.
-The district will provide descriptions of the AP courses available in the high school course catalog.
-All instructors of AP courses will be appropriately licensed and meet the minimum certification requirements of the national organization that administers the AP program.
-It is the responsibility of the school district to establish the prerequisite coursework for each AP course offered and prerequisites will be stated with the course description in the course catalog.
+Courses may be offered by district instructors, another school district, or through the Iowa Online Advanced Placement Academy.
+The district will provide descriptions of the AP courses available in the high school course handbook.
+It is the responsibility of the school district to establish the prerequisite coursework for each AP course offered and prerequisites will be stated with the course description in the course handbook.
 AP courses will be made available to dually enrolled students under competent private instruction, as long as they meet the same requirements as a regularly enrolled student in the district.
-The district will ensure that any student enrolled in an AP course that is interested in taking an AP examination is properly registered for the examination.
-The district will also ensure that any student enrolled in an AP course that is interested in taking an AP examination, and qualifies for a reduced fee for the examination is properly registered for the fee reduction.
+The district requires all students enrolled in an AP course to take the AP examination.
+The district pays the examination fee.